jrsmith3/tfan-parsers/README.txt

 == Structure of Staib winspectro .dat files. ==
-It appears that the text files winspectro exports have three man sections in the following order: metadata, reserved, and data.
+It appears that the text files winspectro exports have four main sections in the following order: metadata, reserved, datakeys, and datavalues.
 These sections are always in that order, and are never interleaved.
 The metadata section has two strings which are separated by a colon followed by four spaces (":    ").
-There is one and only one colon and whitespace separator in the metadata section.
+There is one and only one colon and whitespace separator in the metadata section per line.
 The reserved section is simply the text, "reserved", on a line by itself.
-The data section contains columns of data separated by whitespace.
-Additionally, the first line of the data section has labels for each of the columns, while the following lines have only values.
-The data section has one and only one labels line which is never interleaved with the values of data.
-The data section appears to have exactly three columns.
-All of the data values appear to be integers.
+The datakeys section is a single line containing strings separated by whitespace which contain the keys for the data contained in the datavals section.
+The datavals section contains columns of numerical values, which all appear to be integers.
+The number of keys in the datakeys section must equal the number of columns of the datavals section.
+The data section has at least two columns, possibly more.

 Some of the metadata lines have units which are enclosed in brackets ([,]).
-Additionally, the label for the first column in the data section has a unit, but the other two labels do not.
+Additionally, the strings in the datakeys section may also have units in brackets.

 There are some metadata lines that quantitatively describe the data.
 For example, there are metadata lines named "Startenergy[V]", "Stopenergy [V]", "Stepwidth", and "Data Points".
 These lines could be used to verify the structure and validity of the winspectro file.

+=== Backus-Naur Form of winspectro data file grammar === To make coding the parser easier, here is the BNF of each type of data that is found in the lines of the file.

+metadata ::= key [unit] equalsdelimiter value reserved ::= "reserved" datakeys ::= key [unit] (key [unit])+ datavalues :: = integer integer+

+key ::= keyword+
+unit ::= "[" unitword "]"
+equalsdelimiter ::= ":    "
+value ::= valueword+

+keyword ::= collection of one or more characters which are any alpha or "-" valueword ::= collection of one or more characters which are any alpha or num or . or / or = or : unitword ::= collection of one or more alpha characters or %

 == Tests to verify winspectro files. ==
 * The metadata section should come first, followed by the reserved section, followed by the data section.